New Hotels in Berlin

 Berlin's recently opened hotels

-Have you already spent the night at a former women’s prison from the 19th century?
-If not, go to Berlin.
-Charlottenburg’s Hotel Wilmina has been open for business since April of this year.
-With 44 rooms and suites, a spa and a gym, this family-owned hotel was sensitively turned into a contemplative retreat by Grüntuch Ernst Architekten.
-The former Schleusenhof now hosts the Lovis Restaurant, which lets guests savour contemporary German dishes made from regional and seasonal foods.
+Have you ever stayed in a former women's prison from the 19th century?
+You can in Berlin, since 2022 at the Hotel Wilmina in Charlottenburg at Kantstraße 79.
+The family-run hotel with 44 rooms and suites, roof terrace, spa and gym has been sensitively transformed into a contemplative retreat by Grüntuch Ernst Architekten.
+The former Schleusenhof is home to the Lovis restaurant, where guests can enjoy contemporary German dishes made from regional and seasonal produce.

-Following an elaborate refurbishment, there is a new spot for "locals and globals" with a special ambience right on Museum Island: The Telegraphenamt opened its doors with 97 rooms, the Root restaurant in the hotel's atrium, a bar and café, event spaces and its own gym in the former main telegraph office of Berlin.
+Following extensive refurbishment, there is now a hotspot for locals and globals with a special ambience right on Museum Island: the Telegraphenamt with 97 rooms, the Root restaurant in the hotel atrium, a bar and café, event spaces and its own gym in Berlin's former main telegraph office.

 Urban Loft Berlin © Urban Loft Berlin